Helpico/Helpico/README.md

 ## Key Credentials & Competencies

-- **Leadership & Strategy:** Harvard Fellow (IREX/US Dept. of State) in EdTech research methods; two-time U.S. Department of State grantee for educational innovation and national identity projects; former government advisor; recipient of the Order for Defense of Ukraine’s Information Sovereignty.
+- **Leadership & Strategy:** Harvard Fellow (IREX/US Dept. of State) in EdTech research methods; two-time U.S. Department of State grantee for educational innovation and national identity projects; former public policy advisor; recipient of the Order for Defense of Ukraine’s Information Sovereignty.

 - **Scientific Background:** Former researcher at the Ukrainian Academy of Sciences in computational linguistics (14 scholarly articles); graduate of the EU’s Science2Business program.